bmhenry/Codebooks/README.md

 Codebooks requires Python3 and PyQt5 in order to run.

 ### Runtime
 To run the program, double-click codebooks.pyw or run it from the command line with 'python codebooks.pyw' .
-Alternatively, if an executable has been supplied for your operating system you can simply use that.
+Alternatively, if an executable has been supplied for your operating system (if so, it will be in the 'bin' folder) you can simply use that.
 The executables were created using Pyinstaller.